AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Network connection management/Connection String of a Shard or Configserver Node/Apply for a connection string of a shard or Configserver node.md

 ## Node types

-After you apply for the connection string of a shard or Configserver node, you can view the connection string on the **Database Connection** page.
+After you apply for the connection string of a shard or Configserver node, you can view the connection string on the **Database Connections** page.
 The following table describes node types.

 |Node type|Description|
 |---------|-----------|